Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

-After the mock image process, our images are size $202\times202$ pixels at $z = 1$, and $154\times154$ pixels at $z = 1.5$.
-ResNet18 (see Section \ref{sec:model} for information on the CNN model) takes images of a size $224\times224$ pixels, so we use the resize operation from \textsc{skimage} to reach this size, as done in \citet{bickley_effect_2024}.
-This algorithm is stretching the images with interpolation, so we maintain the spatial resolution information of the pixels in the original mock image.
-To additionally enhance our training set size, we use data augmentation on both the mergers and nonmergers.
-Each galaxy image can be randomly rotated up to 30$\degree$, flipped horizontally or flipped vertically.
+\textbf{After the mock image process, we resize our images one final time to fit standard pre-trained CNN specifications.
+ConvNeXt-Nano (see Section \ref{sec:model} for information on the CNN model) commonly} takes images of a size $224\times224$ pixels, so we use the resize operation from \textsc{skimage} to reach this size, as done in \citet{bickley_effect_2024}.
+This algorithm is stretching the images with interpolation, so we maintain the spatial resolution information of the pixels in the original mock image, \textbf{unlike the rebinning done in Section~\ref{sec:filterrebinpsf}.} To additionally enhance our training set size, we use data augmentation on both the mergers and nonmergers.
+Each galaxy image can be randomly rotated up to 180$\degree$, randomly flipped horizontally or vertically, or randomly translated of up to 5\% and scaled between 85\% and 110\% of the original size.
 The edges of the rotated images are filled with zeros ensuring that all images have the same shape.
-We include both the original image and the augmented image in training.
-Following the mock image and data augmentation processes, the final dataset consists of: training set with 5,940 mergers and 5,916 nonmergers, a validation dataset with 630 mergers and 624 nonmergers, and a test set of 630 mergers and 630 nonmergers.
+We include both the original image and \textbf{three versions of the augmented images in training, for a final training size 4$\times$ the original dataset.} \textbf{Following the mock image and data augmentation processes, the final dataset consists of: training set with 11808 mergers and 11820 nonmergers}, a validation dataset with 630 mergers and 624 nonmergers, and a test set of 630 mergers and 630 nonmergers\footnote{The final dataset is available on \href{https://doi.org/10.5281/zenodo.19374288}{Zenodo}.}.